m-ringler/czicheck/CziCheckSharp/README.md

 ### Building the Native Library

-If you need to build the native library yourself:
+If you need to build the native library yourself (e.g., for unsupported platforms):

 ```bash
 # Clone the repository